glendonintendo/beer-app/README.md

 National Park Service API:
 Open Weather API:

-## Demo
+## Demo and Usage

 ## Grading Criteria
 ### Technical Acceptance Criteria - 25% <!-- omit in toc -->
-- [ ] Application uses at least two server-side APIs
+- [x] Application uses at least two server-side APIs
-- [ ] Application uses client-side storage to store persistent data
+- [x] Application uses client-side storage to store persistent data
-- [ ] Application doesn't use JS alerts, prompts, or confirms (uses modals instead)
+- [x] Application doesn't use JS alerts, prompts, or confirms (uses modals instead)
-- [ ] Application uses as CSS framework other than Bootstrap
+- [x] Application uses as CSS framework other than Bootstrap
-- [ ] Application is interative (accepts and responds to user input)
+- [x] Application is interative (accepts and responds to user input)

 ### Concept - 10% <!-- omit in toc -->
-- [ ] Application should be a unique and novel idea
+- [x] Application should be a unique and novel idea
 - [ ] Your group should clearly and concisely articulate your project idea

 ### Deployment - 20% <!-- omit in toc -->
-- [ ] Application deployed at live URL and loads with no errors
+- [x] Application deployed at live URL and loads with no errors
-- [ ] Application GitHub URL submitted
+- [x] Application GitHub URL submitted
 - [ ] Portfolio at live URL submitted, featuring project

 ### Repository Quality <!-- omit in toc -->
-- [ ] Repository has a unique name
+- [x] Repository has a unique name
-- [ ] Repository follow best practices for file structure and naming conventions
+- [x] Repository follow best practices for file structure and naming conventions
-- [ ] Repository follow best practices for class/id naming conventions, indentation, quality comments, etc.
+- [x] Repository follow best practices for class/id naming conventions, indentation, quality comments, etc.
-- [ ] Repository contains multiple descriptive commit messages
+- [x] Repository contains multiple descriptive commit messages
-- [ ] Repository contains a quality README file with description, screenshot, and link to deployed application
+- [x] Repository contains a quality README file with description, screenshot, and link to deployed application

 ### Application Quality - 15% <!-- omit in toc -->
 - [ ] Application user experience is intuitive and easy to navigate